 Exams: There will be two exams during the semester.
-The exams are 90-minute exams; they will be held from 6pm to 7.30pm on February 26 (Wednesday) and April 14 (Monday) in Smith Labs 155.
+The exams are 90-minute exams; they will be held from 6pm to 7.30pm on February 26 (Wednesday) and April 14 (Monday).
+Location of exams is to be determined.
 No exam grade will be dropped.